ShanTulshi/password_generator/README.md

 # password_generator
-Hack to generate easy-to-remember (sorta) passwords with a similar amount of entropy as a typical 16-character randomly generated password.
-In this case, that means five english words.
+Hack to generate easy-to-remember (sorta) passwords with a similar amount of entropy as a typical 12-character randomly generated password.
+In this case, that means four english words.
 Based on the idea from the popular xkcd.

 ## Why?